asmith2306/booking/README.md

 # booking
-A hotel booking system that uses Angular and Spring Boot
+A generic booking system that uses Angular and Spring Boot